persapiens/Course/HW/HW0.md

 In your repository, check in all relevant code, and provide answers, link to relevant files, and link to your screencast the repository's README.md.

-The assignment is due Friday, Jan 29th, before midnight.
+The assignment is due Monday, Jan 24th, before midnight.